Katherine Trebeck

 About Dr Katherine Trebeck

 Katherine splits her time between Australia and Scotland and perhaps unsurprisingly loves Australian gum trees, the rain, and the Scottish mountains.
-When life allows she is invariably cooking for friends (whether in Canberra or Glasgow), ideally accompanied by a glass of wine or two from Australia.
+When life allows she is invariably cooking for friends (whether in Canberra or Glasgow), ideally accompanied by a glass or two of Aussie wine!

 Follow me on Twitter